keirace/Memo/CLOUD.md

 - schema-less
 - runs well on cluster
 - most NoSQLs lack true ACID transactions
+- Scaled out horizontally (linearly) by adding more processors

+### Value of Relation Database
+- store large amounts of persistent data
+- concurrency
+- standard model
+- ACID

+### Not good side of RDBMS
+- **Impedance mismatch** - diff between relational model and in-mem data structure
+- mediocre **horizontal** scaling support

+### Storing and retrieving data
+- key-value (DynamoDB)
+- graph
+- column-family (Cassandra)
+  - think of spreadsheets
+- document (MongoDB)

 ## CAP Theorem (FINAL)
 > it is impossible for a distributed computer system to simultaneously provide more than two out of three of the following guarantees:
-- Consistency - Every read receives the most recent write or an error
+- **Consistency** - Every read receives the most recent write or an error
-- Availability - Every request receives a (non-error) response – without guarantee that it contains the most recent write
+- **Availability** - Every request receives a (non-error) response – without guarantee that it contains the most recent write
-- Partition tolerance - The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes
+- **Partition tolerance** - The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

+### Most NoSQL stores lack true ACID transactions

+### NoSQL Databases & Consistency
+- NoSQL db offer "Eventual Consistency" in which changes are propagated to all nodes 'eventually'
+- queries for data might not return updated data immediately or might result in reading data that is not accurate, a problem known as **stale reads**

+### Polyglot Persistence
+- choosing the right persistence option for task at hand

+### Concurrency Control Mechanisms
+- Optimistic - delay the checking
+- Pessimistic - block an operation of a transaction

+### Write-Write Conflict

+### Read-Write Conflict

+### Version Stamps
+- A field that changes every time the underlying data in the record changes

+### Single Server (Distribution Model)
+- One machine handles all reads and writes to the database

+### Sharding (Distribution Model)
+- data is partitioned across different nodes

+### Primary/Secondary Nodes Replication (Distribution Model)
+- replicate data across multiple nodes

+### Peer-to-Peer Replication (Distribution Model)
+- no master node in peer-to-peer replication

 # Normalization & Denormalization
 ## Database Normalization